- In how many languages is AGROVOC available?

 The AGROVOC team of the Food and Agriculture Organization (FAO) of the UN keeps AGROVOC up to date, together with a number of institutions and individual domain experts serving as focal points for specific languages or topics.

 AGROVOC is updated by our editors and our team on a continuous basis.
+Updated AGROVOC content will be released once a month.

+Talk to the AGROVOC team.
 The procedure for becoming an editor is the following:

 C) The last step is the registration on the VocBench production version.
 Once registered on the production version you can edit the actual AGROVOC thesaurus.